-CONTACT T: +44 (0)151 291 3000 E: enquiry@hope.ac.uk www.hope.ac.uk Fine Art BA (Hons) Curriculum Year One Contemporary Fine Art You will be introduced to the subject through a range of exciting and challenging studio projects including painting, sculpture, sonic art, drawing, collaborative installation and a site specific project in the public realm.
+CONTACT T: +44 (0)151 291 3000 E: enquiry@hope.ac.uk www.hope.ac.uk Fine Art BA (Hons) Curriculum Year One Contemporary Approaches to Fine Art You will be introduced to the subject through a range of exciting and challenging studio projects including painting, sculpture, sonic art, drawing, collaborative installation and an optional site-specific installation project in the public realm.
 Applications and Uses of Drawing There is an emphasis on the rudimental elements of drawing which tracks through to a broader conversation regarding the holistic practice and position of contemporary drawing.
 Visual Awareness/Critical Skills in Relation to Studio Practice Through group critiques, seminars and the systematic deconstruction of signs and representational systems, you will develop your critical thinking and visual awareness.
 Methods and Practice You will develop technical skills through specialist induction sessions in wood, metal, plaster, print, colour theory, stretcher-making, 3D modelling as well as other digitally based inductions.
 Year Two Establishing Autonomous Studio Practice You will write an independent research proposal for your practical work.
-Professional Practice for Art and Design History You will be introduced to more advanced aspects of exhibition planning, project management and fundraising.
-Special Topics in Art and Design History This topic gives you the opportunity to get involved with academic research based on your tutors' expertise.
+Professional Practice You will be introduced to more advanced aspects of exhibition planning, project management and fundraising.
+Special Topics in Art History This topic gives you the opportunity to get involved with academic research based on your tutors' expertise.
 Year Three Advanced Studio Practice You will receive regular support and guidance via one-to-one formal and informal tutorials from studio lecturers who are professional artists and skilled educationalists.
 Research Project/Studio You will keep contextual and personal journals to position your studio practice from an informed and knowledgeable perspective and reflect upon your progress in the studio.
 Contemporary Curating: Display, Interpretation, Audiences This lecture series will explore the development of curating as an integral aspect of creative practice.
 Aesthetics You will analyse key aesthetic concepts relating to the making and understanding of art and design.
 COURSE STRUCTURE Teaching on this degree is delivered in individually allocated studio spaces where you will have group projects, one-to-one tutorials and independent studio time.
-The Art & Design History component is delivered through lectures, and tutorials.
-In your first year, there are approximately 12 teaching hours each week, which reduces to approximately 10 hours in your second and third years.
-On top of teaching hours, you are expected to spend a number of hours each week working in the studio and studying independently, as well as studying in groups to prepare for any group assessments you may have.
-Independent museum and gallery visits form an essential part of your primary research activities.
-ASSESSMENT AND FEEDBACK You are assessed through practical/visual outputs and portfolio exams, personal research and documentation (contextual/personal journals and sketchbooks), essays, and written exams.
-The Professional Practice component of the degree is delivered in years two and three, with public presentations of work forming part of the assessed outcomes during both years of study.
-Feedback is provided through formal and informal processes including tutorials, indicative assessment and group critique.
-You can also book a oneto-one tutorial with your tutor.
+The Art History component is delivered through lectures, and tutorials.
+In your first year, there are approximately 13 teaching hours each week, which reduces to approximately 10 hours in your second and third years.
+On top of teaching hours, you are expected to spend several hours each week working in the studio and studying independently.
+Additionally, you will be studying in groups to prepare for any group assessments you may have.
+ASSESSMENT AND FEEDBACK The assessment for this programme is multifaceted and involves the consideration of your practical and visual outputs, portfolio exams, personal research and documentation (such as contextual and personal journals and sketchbooks) essays and written exams.